 - Paired Comparison Chart

 - Advantages of Paired Comparison Analysis

-This tool helps you compare ideas in pairs.
+So, This tool helps you compare ideas in pairs.
 You have to compare one idea with the other and evaluate which of the 2 is better.
-That is why it is called a Paired comparison.
+Hence, it is a Paired comparison.